ForgeXYZ/Arnold-For-Blender/README.md

 - Streamling with Eevee, Cycles, and Workbench Render Engines
 - Adding Math Nodes, and more
 - VDB Support
-- Launching a custom build (Blender One) which comes packaged with Arnold Render by default.
+- Launching a custom build which comes packaged with Arnold Render by default.

 ### Installation (Windows, macOS, and Linux)
 - Download this repository.